 User authentication

-HIPAA compliance requires powerful authentication systems to prevent unauthorized access to private information.
-DMS software with password verification and features that automatically log out idle users are a great start.
+Powerful authentication systems prevent unauthorized access to sensitive information.
+DMS software with password verification and automatic logouts for idle users is a good start.

 Access management

-Users should only be given access to documents required to complete their duties, so your DMS software should enable you to set different levels of file access based on job roles or titles.
-For example, a receptionist shouldn’t be able to access the same information as a physician, and an employee manning the cashier must have limited access to financial data.
+Users should only be able to access the documents they need to do their jobs.
+Your DMS should allow you to set different levels of file access based on roles or job titles.
+For example, a receptionist shouldn’t have the same access as a financial controller, and a customer service agent may need limited access to payment information.

 Encryption